Create DB and manage accounts through MySQL stored procedure

 1. Run the following commands to access MySQL DB.

-• Enter the user account in <user account> and run it.
-When Enter password: is displayed, enter the account's password.
+• Enter the cluster administrator account information in [관리자 계정] and execute the command.
+When Enter password: appears, enter the account password.

 How to use Stored procedure